Congratulations Annaliese Darr!

 You can learn more about Annaliese Darr and "Believe" at https://readersfavorite.com/book-review/believe/1 where you can read reviews and the author’s biography, as well as connect with the author directly or through their website and social media pages.

 Believe is a magical realism story with a spiritual twist.
 Springen O'Flaherty has psychic powers that have ruled her life.
 She was resigned to being different until she met Jed Collinsworth.
 Now she has to tell the man she loves that she can talk to dead people.
 But she waits too long, and when her dad passes, Jed meets the O'Flaherty family with all their eccentricities—tent revival preachers, healers and heroes.
-The sequel is When the Magnolia Blooms, coming this fall.

 New York Literary Magazine